 Our Analysis and Test Results

-The Cilo Gear 30L City Pack is a highly functional and versatile laptop backpack with a design that draws heavily upon the company's high performance alpine climbing packs.
+The Cilo Gear 30L City Pack is a highly functional and versatile laptop backpack with a design that draws heavily upon the company's high-performance alpine climbing packs.
 The City Pack has three distinct storage options: a large central compartment, a padded side access laptop sleeve, and three zippered pockets of varying sizes.
-This simple and effective storage combined with high quality materials make the City Pack on of our top rated laptop bags.
+This simple and effective storage combined with high-quality materials makes the City Pack one of our top-rated laptop bags.

 The City Pack's main compartment is very large — nearly capable of swallowing an entire 12-pack — and features a white interior that helps you find items quickly and easily.
-The padded laptop sleeve can be accessed through either the main opening or a watertight side access zipper, the latter of which provides instant access to your computer even when the bag is packed full.
+The padded laptop sleeve is accessible through either the main opening or a watertight side access zipper, the latter of which provides instant access to your computer even when the bag is packed full.
 With similar functionality, the City Pack has three zippered pockets: the largest one lies under the pack's lid, another rests inside the top of the pack's main compartment, and a third hides near the top exterior of the pack.
-These pockets are excellent because they provide very easy access, moderately easy access, and secure internal storage for valuables; all you need and nothing more.
+These pockets are excellent because they provide easy access and secure internal storage for valuables; all you need and nothing more.

 Beyond logical storage, the City Pack boasts several features that no other bag reviewed here has.
 Our favorite is the storable shoulder straps, which tuck into the back panel.
 Hiding the shoulder straps is great for crowded subways and flights because people won't trip over them.
-When hidden, the shoulder straps are also protected from dirty, muddy, and/or snowy floors of buses and trains.
-How do you carry the bag when the shoulder straps are stowed?
+When hidden, the shoulder strap also protected from dirty, muddy, or snowy floors of buses and trains.
+How do you carry the bag with the shoulder straps stowed?
 Answer: pull out the large strap that hides in the back panel and throw the bag over your shoulder.

 The City Pack is the only laptop backpack we reviewed that's capable of carrying large bulky items.

-Borrowing a key design element from the Cilo Gear alpine climbing lineup, the City Pack includes six attachment points for a removable waist belt and your choice of a multitude of side attachment straps, which transform the City Pack into a fully featured daypack for hikes and gear laden overnight trips.
-Just clip the straps on and attach your yoga mat, camp chair and/or tent to the outside.
-A third unique feature is the pack's dual loop grap handle that makes passing the pack off to someone else easier.
+Borrowing a key design element from the Cilo Gear alpine climbing lineup, the City Pack includes six attachment points for a removable waist belt and your choice of a multitude of side attachment straps, which transform the City Pack into a fully featured daypack for hikes and gear-laden overnight trips.
+Just clip the straps on and attach your yoga mat, camp chair, or tent to the outside.
+A third unique feature is the pack's double loop grab handle that makes passing the pack off to someone else easier.
 Finally, the City Pack is the only laptop backpack we reviewed with a functional external side pocket.
 Whether it was for a water bottle, coffee mug, or bicycle U-lock, our testers loved this pocket.

-Unlike most other bags reviewed here the City Pack's materials are both high quality and lightweight.
+Unlike most other bags reviewed here, the City Pack's materials are both high quality and lightweight.
 Light is good!
 The City Pack weighs a pound and a quarter less than the other two bags with similar capacity.
 This is important because you're carrying the bag all day, everyday.
-Less weight means less strain on your body and it makes biking and walking easier and more enjoyable.
-Although weight is not factored into our numerical rankings the we view the City Pack's low weight as a huge advantage over other bags.
+Less weight means less strain on your body, and it makes biking and walking easier and more enjoyable.
+Although weight is not part of our numerical rankings, we view the City Pack's low weight as a huge advantage over other bags.

 The City Pack is available in two sizes: Normal and Long.
 All in all, the City Pack is a wonderfully versatile backpack capable of everything from the most grueling commutes to casual day hikes along the coast and large trips to the grocery store.